 Ebinghannam and Tamimi prepare lasagna for dinner at Ebinghannam’s apartment.
 Tamimi and Ebinghannam are both students at the University of Oregon.

 Beyt Garden Café, like many other restaurants and businesses in Lebanon, has struggled to get by as a fuel shortage cripples the country and leaves many without electricity.
-A manager with the café, Karima Algelany, said they’ve had to work with private generator owners to keep the lights on and the business running.
+A manager with the cafe, Karima Algelany, said they’ve had to work with private generator owners to keep the lights on and the business running.
 “By the end of the month we have three different electricity bills to pay and of course it’s a huge toll on the business,” Algelany said.
 “It’s easy to surrender and close our doors but we don’t want to get to that level, so we’ve been trying to keep things going even if it’s a little bit challenging.”

-A sign for Beyt Garden Café, located in the Mar Mikhael neighborhood of Beirut, pointing people on the street to the stairway leading to the café.
+A sign for Beyt Garden Café, located in the Mar Mikhael neighborhood of Beirut, pointing people on the street to the stairway leading to the cafe.

 A customer eating in the garden section of Beyt Garden Café.
 Algelany said people are welcome to sit in the garden and enjoy it as a free public space to unwind from the stresses of living without power.
 She said, “Even if we don’t have electricity, it’s better to be in a big open space with a garden than locked in your home.
 We’re aware of that and that’s why we don’t close even during the power cuts, and we tell people you can enjoy the space as much as you want.”

-Beyt Garden Café Manager Ali Othman walking with a plate indoors while there is a power outage at the café.
+Beyt Garden Café Manager Ali Othman walking with a plate indoors while there is a power outage at the cafe.
 Algelany said even with three sources of electricity, one from the government and two from private generator owners, the power outages are unpredictable and there’s an average of five hours a day where there’s no electricity in the building.

-Othman walking past a customer seated in the main room of the café.
-During power outages, natural lighting from outside provides enough light for people to sit and enjoy the café’s indoor areas.
+Othman walking past a customer seated in the main room of the cafe.
+During power outages, natural lighting from outside provides enough light for people to sit and enjoy the cafe’s indoor areas.

 A pizza baking in the gas-powered oven at Beyt Garden Café.
 Algelany said the pizzas are distinctly Lebanese rather than Italian with all the ingredients used being local and made in Lebanon.
 She said the ingredients are always fresh and this is partly due to necessity as limited electricity means limited time for refrigerators to run.
-“To avoid hazards we don’t keep stocks of dairy or anything that can perish easily.
+“To avoid hazards, we don’t keep stocks of dairy or anything that can perish easily.
 We’re purchasing almost day by day to keep everything fresh,” Algelany said.

-Najjar plating a finished pizza in the café kitchen.
+Najjar plating a finished pizza in the cafe kitchen.
 Pizzas are the staple on the menu, but Algelany said items previously on the menu like ice-cream had to be cut due to the power and fuel shortage.
 She said, “If there is a need to remove one item from the menu because it can get tricky, we’re ready to do that and we’ve done it already.”

-Othman lighting candles while wearing a mask inside the café.
-Between the COVID-19 pandemic, the port blast and fuel shortage, Algelany said Beyt Garden Café has been forced to persevere through many challenges, but the people behind the business still had hope.
+Othman lighting candles while wearing a mask inside the cafe.
+Between the COVID-19 pandemic, the port blast and fuel shortage, Algelany said Beyt Garden Café has been forced to persevere through many challenges, but the people behind the business still have hope.
 “If we and the businesses in Mar Mikhael have survived all of what happened, I think we’ve already proven to be very agile,” she said.

 For Palestinian Christian Jack Giacaman and his family-owned souvenir shop in Bethlehem, times are hard.
 Tourists and their purchases that normally bolstered Giacaman's business and Bethlehem's local economy have disappeared since the Israel-Hamas war began on Oct.
 7. Giacaman said, "We used to get at least 200 visitors a day before the war.
 Now we get zero."

-To supplement this lost income Giacaman said he's prioritizing online sales, but his shop, My Christmas House, is still struggling.
+To supplement this lost income, Giacaman said he's prioritizing online sales, but his shop, My Christmas House, is still struggling.
 "We're trying to keep workers as much as we can, but it's not easy," he said.

 Between Israel's wartime ban on Palestinian workers, partial salary payments from the Palestinian Authority and a dried-up tourism industry, Giacaman said life in the occupied West Bank is not easy.
 "For Palestinians living in the West Bank it is a disaster," he said.